 So maybe we're both a little justified in being suspicious and uneasy.

-The guy I was playing before I camped at the bar is a cop.
+The guy I was playing pool with is a cop.
 Good guy, from what I can tell.
 Don't know him all that well.
 Good shooter, plays fair.
 Dunno what he'd do if it came down to having to either protect Mike or side with The Brethren.
 (White cop, by the way.)

 That's the thing: who knows?
 I'm not black, nor am I a cop.
 I have no inside info on either camp.
 I'm a middle-aged white dude whose most deadly brush with the law was wearing a set of handcuffs and having some over-the-top bravado screamed into my ears because of a nickel bag in Ewen Park.
 I don't put myself in daily danger because my job requires that I possibly go up against dangerous criminals.
 I don't have to worry about getting home in one piece . . . simply because I have white skin.